Patient Advice and Liaison Service (PALS)

 What are PALS unable to help with?

-• PALS are unable to alter decisions made regarding care, treatment or discharge plans.
+- PALS are unable to alter decisions about your care, treatment or discharge plans

-• PALS are unable to help with queries relating to primary care providers, such as your GP, pharmacist or optician, or Mental Health Services.
-However, they can signpost you to the right PALS team who can help.
+- PALS cannot help with queries about people such as your GP, pharmacist or optician, or mental health services.
+They can signpost you to the right PALS team who can help.

 Contact PALS

-Outside of these hours, please leave a voicemail message or send an email and you will be contacted as soon as possible during the next working day.
+When we are not open you can leave a voicemail message or send an email.
+We will get back to you as soon as possible during the next working day.

 Telephone PALS